 We need to keep this information up to date so that you pay the right rent and we know the correct size of home for your household.

 A household is made up of the people approved to live in your public housing property.
-Your household members are the tenants, including yourself, the residents and dependants.
+Your household members are the renters, including yourself, the residents and dependants.

-The person (or people) who signed the tenancy agreement and whose name is on the lease.
+The person (or people) who signed the residential rental agreement and whose name is on the lease.

-The tenant is responsible for meeting the conditions of the tenancy agreement, like paying the rent on time.
+The renter is responsible for meeting the conditions of the residential rental agreement, like paying the rent on time.

-There may be joint tenants in your household, including yourself.
-All joint tenants sign the tenancy agreement and have tenancy responsibility.
+There may be joint renters in your household, including yourself.
+All joint renters sign the residential rental agreement and have tenancy responsibility.

-Anyone 18 years of age and over that is approved to live in the house with the tenant.
+Anyone 18 years of age and over that is approved to live in the house with the renter.

-A resident does not have the same rights as a tenant because they have not signed the tenancy agreement.
-For example, if the tenant moves out, residents cannot continue living in the property.
+A resident does not have the same rights as a renter because they have not signed the residential rental agreement.
+For example, if the renter moves out, residents cannot continue living in the property.

 Children (under 18 years of age) are also household members.